Antoine Le Claire: Landowner

 In 1832, at the end of the Black Hawk War, Le Claire was present at the peace treaty signing as an interpreter.
-Sac and Mesquakie territories west of the Mississippi River were purchased by the United States government.
+Sauk and Meskwaki territories west of the Mississippi River were purchased by the United States government.
 Because he was respected by the Native Americans, the Le Claires were given three parcels of land.
 One of the parcels was at the head of the Rock Island Rapids on the west side of the river.
-The second was given to Marguerite by Keokuk, the Sac chief.
-It was also located on the west side of the river and had been the location of the Mesquakie village.
+The second was given to Marguerite by Keokuk, the Sauk chief.
+It was also located on the west side of the river and had been the location of the Meskwaki village.
 Keokuk stipulated that Le Claire build a house on the spot where the peace treaty was signed, or lose the land.
 After the United States Congress approved the peace treaty in 1833, Le Claire built a house, known as the Treaty House.
 The third parcel of land was given by the Potawatomie on the Illinois side of the river where present day Moline, Illinois, is situated.

 Le Claire was named the postmaster and the justice of the peace in 1833.
 His jurisdiction included all the lands that had been included in the Black Hawk Purchase.
 He was responsible for resolving disputes between the Native Americans and the white settlers.
 He generally took a hands-off approach which the independent-minded settlers found appealing.
 In 1834 he established the area's first ferry service across the river.
-LeClaire also served as Black Hawk's translator when the Sac warrior wrote his memoirs.
+LeClaire also served as Black Hawk's translator when the Sauk warrior wrote his memoirs.